rggs/rggs.github.io/modeling.md

 title: Modeling
 ---

-These projects were done over the course of a semester in Spring 2020.
-Each was completed in one week.
-The titles link to the original assignment and underneath are my reports.
+I completed these projects during my Spring 2020 semester for a scientific and computational modeling course; each was finished in one week.
+See the title for the links to the original assignments and the reports are linked below.
 The code can be found in a single repository [here](https://github.com/rggs/modeling).

 * [Ordinary differential equations and the Kepler problem](http://aprsa.villanova.edu/files/2020_spring_ast3148_02.pdf)
 	* [Report One](https://rggs.github.io/modeling/Modeling_1.pdf)